wanadev/obsidian-http-request/doc/proxyfied-requests.md

 ## Advanced Requests

-Obsidian HTTP Request provides a method to allow you to send more advanced requests (if you have to use an other method than `GET`, custom headers, body,...).
+Obsidian HTTP Request provides a method to allow you to send more advanced requests (if you have to use a different method than `GET`, custom headers, body,...).

-Here is an example to send and receive JSON data:
+Here is an example of how to send and receive JSON data:

 ```javascript